Chidinma6/KidNav/README.md

-# kidnav

-Development of a child safety and location monitoring app made with flutter.
+# kidnav: ##Development of a child safety and location monitoring app made with flutter.

 ### Features of App
 1. Track location